KushMarvania/ImageManipulation_Python/README.md

 # Requirements
 1. Python Installed.
 2. Tkinter, PIL and pathlib will be updated once file is opened.
-3. Change output PATH accordingly on line 63 of the code.
+3. Change output PATH accordingly in line 63 of "main.py".

 # Snaps